-OneDrive sync a large number of files can cause your computer to run slowly, so you can sync only the needed files to speed up your computer.
+OneDrive sync of a large number of files can cause your computer to run slowly, so you can sync only the needed files to speed up your computer.
 Files On-Demand is a useful feature for you to sync only selected files between the device and the cloud.
 So, enabling Files On-Demand can fix your problem:

 1. Please tap the OneDrive icon and select the Help & Settings icon > Settings.

 2. Select Sync and backup > Advanced settings > Turn on Files On-Demand.
 OneDrive will restart.

 3. Choose Free up disk space under Files On-Demand.

 After that, your devices only download the files from the cloud when you open them for the first time.
 OneDrive slow down computer will be released.

 Way 8.
 Turn Off Antivirus and Firewall Software

 To avoid OneDrive slow down computer problems, Antivirus and Firewall software should be closed temporarily.
 Just turn them off, and check if the problem persists.

 OneDrive has some temporary and cached files that might cause the slowing down your computer, so you have to delete the unnecessary files to speed up your computer and OneDrive.

 1. Please open Task Manager, and find Microsoft OneDrive (Setup).